Create a static tumblelog with Perl

 Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).

-I recommend to validate the HTML after each change you made to the template.
+I recommend to validate the HTML after each change you make to the template.

 In each entry you can use Markdown to mark up your blog entry.